A Gest of Robyn Hode: Linguistic analysis

 Irregular lines do occur, but they are limited, and only occur in the three-beat lines.

 Evidence of date of composition

 Presence of silent final '-e'

 Modern linguists no longer accept the presence of final '-e' (now known as schwa) as evidence for composition prior to 1400.
-Ikegami provides a summary of other works known to have been composed in the 15th which contain the silent final '-e'.
+Ikegami provides a summary of other works known to have been composed in the 15th century that contain the silent final '-e'.

 The silent final '-e' does not have to be pronounced in Gest in order to support the meter (rhythm pattern).
 Ikegami uses the example of 'grene wode', which Modern English speakers pronounce as two syllables: 'green wood'.
-In Chaucer's time, the phrase would have been pronounced as four syllables: 'gre-ne wo-de', where the schwa was pronounced as the 'a' in sofa or the 'u' in lucky.
+In Chaucer's time, the phrase would have been pronounced as four syllables: 'gre-ne wo-de', where the schwa was pronounced as the 'a' in 'sofa' or the 'u' in 'lucky'.
 The phrase 'grene wode' occurs thirteen times in Gest, and the silent final '-e' never needs to be pronounced in order to "keep the beat".